DerDeathraven/NodeAutorunTool/README.md

 - Manual Execution of Scripts

 ## Frontend
-The frontend is bundled in this Repo but if you want to see the code for it, I added a [Repo](https://github.com/DerDeathraven/NodeAutorunToolFrontend)
+The frontend is bundled in this Repo but if you want to see the code for it, I added a [Repo](https://github.com/DerDeathraven/NodeAutorunToolFrontend) containg the raw code.

 ## Wishlist